Daily Weather Forecast For Clarendon - News Break

 Saturday, May 29

-Mostly cloudy in the day; while mostly cloudy then chance showers and thunderstorms during night
+Slight chance showers and thunderstorms then mostly cloudy in the day; while chance showers and thunderstorms during night

 - 10 to 15 mph wind